ebusato/analysis-go/README.md

   While doing this, several cross checks are performed to check the data integrity.
   For testing and development purposes, it can retrieve data produced by the `dpga/rw/sendtosocket` executable.

-* The Pedestals of the dpga detector are computed using the `dpga/computePedestals` package.
+* The pedestals of the dpga detector are computed using the `dpga/computePedestals` package.

 * The analysis of the dpga data is performed using the `dpga/analysis` package.